Best and worst beverages for your health

 I am not saying that soda is the worst beverage for your health (although, you would not have to tickle me much to have me confess!), but please, if you drink pops regularly, make sure you are really enjoying every single sip, because your body is paying quite a high price for this small pleasure.

 Also, here is a word of caution regarding diet sodas.
 Their calorie content is very low or negligible.
 Yet, because they are very sweet, they don’t quench your thirst, they make you crave sugar, and they even make you eat more food.
 So don’t try to replace your regular pop with diet soda.
-It might help a bit, but not that much in the long term.[popup_trigger id=”2335″ tag=”button”]Follow this blog[/popup_trigger]
+It might help a bit, but t won't in the long term, especially if they make you feel that you are doing something good for your body.

 Alcohol makes you drowsy, so you might fall asleep better when you drink a glass or 2 at night.
 But, alcohol has a strong side effect: it is dehydrating.
 As a result, you will want to get up at night to pee.
 A good reason to wake up!
 Plus, you will be thirsty, so you will also want to get up to get a glass of water or you will be very uncomfortable with a dry mouth and maybe a headache.
 Chances are, you will wake up before your alarm gets off.
 Not to mention that once the “depressant” effect of alcohol is gone, you will have a sudden burst of energy and awareness, which will make you very likely to wake up during the night, no matter what.